 To make the most of your visit, stop by a visitor center and pick up your Junior Ranger Activity Book.
-By visiting various places in the park and completing activities in the book, you may earn a badge or patch!
+By visiting various places in the park and completing activities in the book, you may earn a badge or special patch!

 Explore Big Bend National Park virtually!
-We offer fun, free, and interactive distance learning programs open to all ages/groups.
-Our programs are offered year-round.
+Join a park ranger for a fun, free, and interactive distance learning program.

 Every Kid OutdoorsHey Fourth Graders: You and your family get free access to hundreds of parks, lands, and waters for an entire year.
 Earn a pass to all of your national parks.